17.00 Sexual Misconduct Review

 D. Both parties should be aware that all appeals are documentary reviews in which no oral testimony is taken and no oral argument takes place.
 Generally appeals are determined solely on the merits of the documents submitted.
 Appellate documents therefore should be as complete as possible.

 E. Students are neither required to file an appeal nor required to respond if an appeal is filed by the opposing party.
 Not responding to an appeal does not suggest one party agrees with the appeal.

 A review of the matter will be efficient and narrowly-tailored.
 Appeals must state one or more of the following criteria as the reason for the appeal:

 - That new evidence has become available which is sufficient to alter the decision and which the appellant was not aware of or which could not have been reasonably obtained at the time of the original review.

-- That the sanction imposed is excessive, insufficient or inappropriate.
+- That the sanction imposed is grossly disproportionate to the violation found.

-- Upon receipt of the written appeal, the other principal party to the original complaint (complaining student or accused student) is notified in writing within one business day and provided 10 business days to respond in writing to the appeal.
+F. Upon receipt of the written appeal, the other principal party to the original complaint (Complainant or Respondent) should be is notified in writing within one business day and provided 2 weeks to respond in writing to the appeal.

 J. After receiving all appellate documents, the appeals panel will review the submitted appellate documents, the written decision from the initial review and supporting documents relevant to the initial review decision.
 In addition, the appeals panel may request additional statements from the investigator.

 N. The university will provide both the reporting student and the accused student at the same time the final results of the disciplinary proceeding.
 Final results are available only after the appeal process has been exhausted, or waived, and the university has made a final determination in the matter.
 The final result will include the determination whether or not there was a violation and the reasons, and the reporting student and the accused student will be given a summary of the sanctions imposed.